 That path featured a student exchange in Birmingham, where Annitta gained her first taste of independence.
 Day trips with friends included visits to London, the site of the world’s oldest underground rail system where work was underway on the long-awaited Elizabeth Line.

 On arriving home, she set about finding practical work and landed the perfect position in November 2019 with CYP D&C on the Metro Tunnel Project, starting as a cadet.
-She spent two years at the Anzac Station site before moving to Arden, working on contract administration with the commercial team and as a site engineer.
+She spent 2 years at the Anzac Station site before moving to Arden, working on contract administration with the commercial team and as a site engineer.